Xorlent/Falcon-Contain/README.md

     - Falcon API Endpoint URL (default is api.crowdstrike.com)
     - Falcon API ClientID
     - Falcon API Secret
-  5. (Optional) Edit FalconContain.ps1 and update the following variables to include a core DHCP, DNS, and at least one domain controller.
+  5. (Optional) Edit ProtectedAIDs.txt after the first run and add Falcon AIDs (exactly one per line) for hosts like core DHCP, DNS, and perhaps a domain controller.
 These are protected endpoints that will not be affected by contain/uncontain actions, even if they are returned in the results of a query.
-In an upcoming release, an unlimited number of hosts can be specified via a file.
-Note, these must be Falcon AIDs, not host names:
+Note, the entries must be Falcon AIDs, not host names, so should look like this:
-    - $DC1='EnterAIDhere'
-    - $DC2='EnterAIDhere'
+    - 443864e5193bd38ca6fcd81067ab331b

 ## Running Falcon Contain
   1. Execute the FalconContain.ps1 script